Steam traction engine with passenger trailer by Robert William Thomson, c. 1869.

 Engineering Achievements

-R W Thomson was the Scottish inventor of the pneumatic tyre.
+R W Thomson was the inventor of the pneumatic tyre.
 The pneumatic tyre (or “aerial wheel” as he referred to it) would eventually transform road travel from a succession of bumps and jolts, to a quiet smooth ride by providing a cushion of air between the road and the vehicle itself.

 He was born in Stonehaven in 1822, leaving school at 14 to work for his uncle in Charleston, South Carolina.